-At the moment, all pairings have been made over Twitter, with participants exchanging details with each other.
-Soon, pairing will take place on this platform, where participants will be in charge of exactly what information they share with pairs.
+Participants will be in charge of exactly what information they share with pairs.
 We will strictly uphold these information preferences.

 We will only send you communications in line with your communication preferences.
 You can find and edit these on your profile page.